marcoacierno/imagesword/README.md

 4 pictures 1 word
 Created inspired by the game for android with a little 'of functions in the least.

-How to create a layer:
+How to create a level:

 All levels must be present in the file tests.json Levels should be progressive as: